ADGEfficiency/energy-py-linear/README.md

 ### Assets

-Examples for each of the assets exist in `./examples`:
+Further examples for each asset exist in `./examples`:

 ```shell
 $ ls ./examples